 Mountaineering for beginners: That time I summited Mont Blanc

 I have only ever lived in cities in the U.K. - currently London.
-To the confusion of my lovely mum I always wanted to be outside - especially when it was raining apparently, I never have been ‘normal’.
-I love the outdoors, the mountains, the oceans, and doing anything physically active.
-So after a very tough year personally I knew I needed to change some things and start thinking about what I want from life.
-I quit my job last month, booked some adventures, and enrolled myself into working a ski season for this coming winter.
+To the confusion of my lovely mum, I always wanted to be outside - especially when it was raining!
+I love the outdoors, the mountains, the oceans and doing anything physically active.
+So after a very tough year, I knew I needed to change some things and started thinking about what I wanted from life.
+I quit my job, booked some adventures and enrolled myself into working a ski season.

 The Mountaineering Course

-Arriving in Chamonix with the mountains hiding their secrets behind the clouds, I checked into the ‘retro’ apartment, met my roomie for the week, attended the course briefing, and collected my rental gear from the company.
+Arriving in Chamonix,, I checked into the ‘retro’ apartment, met my roomie for the week, attended the course briefing, and collected my rental gear from the company.
 I certainly now looked the part and I was eager to go the next morning, but after some welcome drinks first...

-French practiced (badly) and lift pass purchased for the two weeks, we were off to the Aiguilles Rouges (red peaks) for a hike/scramble, the cloud of arrival day lifted to reveal the stunning Mont Blanc Massif opposite us bathed in bright sunshine, Mont Blanc itself (4810 m) looking intimidating enough!
+French practised (badly) and lift pass purchased for the two weeks, we were off to the Aiguilles Rouges (red peaks) for a hike/scramble.
+The cloud lifted to reveal the stunning Mont Blanc Massif opposite us, bathed in bright sunshine but still looking intimidating.

-Initially, feeling like bigfoot, I soon got used to my rental B3 mountaineering boots and started to feel more mountain goat-like (sort of..).
-After an evening session on rope knots we headed to bed full of enthusiasm and slightly sunburnt faces - very English.
+Initially, I felt like Bigfoot but I soon got used to my rental B3 mountaineering boots and started to feel more mountain goat-like (sort of...)
+After an evening session on tying knots, we headed to bed full of enthusiasm and slightly sunburnt faces - very English!

 The rest of week 1

-Next up, over the border to Italy to attempt Gran Paradiso (4000 m peak).
-Whilst the clouds added incredible atmosphere to the surrounding lush green valley up to the bare rocks and snow-capped peaks, it came with a sense of foreboding, that the mountains were not playing ball.
-After a night of rain hammering on the mountain hut roof (loudly), later giving way to snow, the mountains had decided not to be climbed that day.
+Next up?
+Over the border to Italy to attempt Gran Paradiso (4000 metres).
+Whilst the clouds added incredible atmosphere to the surrounding lush green valley up to the bare rocks and snow-capped peaks, it came with a sense of foreboding; that the mountains were not playing ball.
+After a night of rain hammering on the mountain hut roof, later giving way to snow, the mountains had decided not to be climbed that day.
 Respect given.

-Before I knew it we were on our way to Mont Blanc.
-Taking the Tramway du Mont Blanc we then hiked/climbed for about 4 hours to reach the Gouter Hut, the mountain refuge at 3800 m that looks more like a spaceship which would be home for the next 12 or so hours.
+Before I knew it, we were on our way to Mont Blanc.
+After taking the Tramway du Mont Blanc, we then hiked/climbed for about 4 hours to reach the Gouter Hut, the mountain refuge at 3800 metres that looks more like a spaceship and would be home for the next 12 or so hours.

 Mont Blanc Summit Day

 Having not slept at all in the hut, I felt very tired, and the altitude meant I couldn’t face eating on the way up.
-One foot forward, crampons in, ice axe buried, repeat.
-As the ground got very steep, I had a moment of self doubt, but you realise your body is a lot stronger than you think, it’s only your mind you have to convince.
+All I could manage was this rhythm of one foot forward, crampons in, ice axe buried, repeat.
+As the ground got very steep, I had a moment of self doubt, but this is when I realised my body is a lot stronger than I thought and it’s only my mind that I had to convince.
 So on we went.

-Finally, on the summit, after 5 minutes you realise you’re only halfway there, time to go!
+But after 5 minutes, I realised "I'm only halfway there" and it was time to go!
 It was a long 2500 m descent back down, and I have black toenails as a reminder.